Hadley Freeman: Views

 In June 2018, Freeman denounced the treatment of undocumented child immigrants arriving in America, drawing parallels with her grandmother's experience of escaping from the Holocaust.
 Freeman described it as deliberate cruelty by the Trump administration, and a reflection of latent racism amongst its supporters.

-In November 2018, U.S. journalists from The Guardian published an opinion piece criticising a Guardian editorial about the Gender Recognition Act, claiming it was transphobic.
+In November 2018, U.S. journalists from The Guardian published an opinion piece criticising a Guardian editorial about the Gender Recognition Act, arguing it was transphobic.
 In tweets, Freeman defended the editorial.
-She has since been cited as expressing views that trans-allied feminists consider transphobic, particularly in regards to trans people seeking healthcare, and trans people struggling with suicidal ideation.
+She has since been cited as expressing views that some have considered transphobic, particularly in regard to trans people seeking healthcare and trans people struggling with suicidal ideation.
 In June 2021, Freeman used her regular opinion column in The Guardian to describe that she had "lost at least a dozen friends over this ... friends who have told me my beliefs are transphobic".

-She later said that there was an "atmosphere of real fear" at the paper over their coverage of trans issues, not allowing her and others to write on gender issues and barring her from interviewing J. K. Rowling and Martina Navratilova who have known views on transgender people.
-After 22 years of working for the Guardian she left the newspaper when she was refused permission to follow up on the controversy surrounding the trans charity Mermaids.
+In December 2022, after 22 years of working for The Guardian Freeman left the newspaper after she said she was denied her request to follow up on The Daily Telegraph's investigation into the charity Mermaids, which supports transgender youth in the UK.
+She said there was an "atmosphere of real fear" at The Guardian over its coverage of trans issues, saying that the paper was not allowing her and others to write on gender issues and barring her from interviewing J. K. Rowling and Martina Navratilova who have gender-critical views.

+In an essay in the Jewish Quarterly from May 2024, she argues that the progressive Left had "hijacked" the 2023 Hamas-led attack on Israel and had been misrepresenting those atrocities.